 “The opportunities this new partnership presents are significant and could well lead to many of our pieces forming travelling exhibitions which could see the Lincoln’s heritage advertised across the country.

-“We very much look forward to exploring these exciting developments with Nottingham City Council over the period to October 2023.
+“We very much look forward to exploring these exciting developments with Lincoln City Council over the period to October 2023.

 “It is now even more crucial that the county council determines the future of the Usher Gallery to secure our heritage for the long term.